Gabe-H/ESP8266-Spotify-OLED/README.md

 ```
 You can put the Client ID and Client Secret in the code in 2 ways:
 1. Add them to `main.cpp` in the `#define`'s and uncomment
-2. Make a file called `cred.h` templated as such:
+2. If you want to keep your credentials git-ignored, you may create file `src/cred.h` like this:
 ```cpp
 #define CLIENT_ID "your_client_id"
 #define CLIENT_SECRET "your_client_secret"